Niellim language

 Niellim borders on several languages of diverse families – in particular Sara, Ndam, and Laal – and is influenced by the local lingua franca, Baguirmi; it has itself strongly influenced Laal, but also apparently has been influenced by Laal, or a relative of Laal, since much of the common Laal–Niellim vocabulary is not Bua.
 It is notably homogeneous.
 As a small minority in Chad, its speakers usually have to learn other languages, mostly (as of 1974) Baguirmi, Sara, Arabic, and Bua.

+Niellim Sultanate

+In the middle of the 19th century, the Niellim-speaking clan along the Chari organized into a small sultanate.
+Throughout the latter half of the century, they suffered various raids by the Baguirmi Kingdom, until they were eventually vassalized by them.
+Under their rule, they assimilated with the Barma people.